Peter's Sermon

 What Does Baptism Mean?

-We can be sorry for our sins with no real change.
-We must hand them over to God for forgiveness.
+First, we can be sorry for our sins with no real change.
+But, when we hand them over to God for forgiveness, change happens.

 And the good news?
-If we ask, He will forgive us through Jesus Christ!
+If we ask, He forgives us through Jesus Christ!

 Love in Christ